 In general, the configuration of IDocs can be considered as XML + Data Hub + Spring.
 It is especially worth noting the importance of maintaining only those IDocs that are required to process the Data Hub since extra segments can seriously worsen its performance.

 The installation and configuration of the product can cause difficulties for specialists unfamiliar with it, so we will give some valuable tips on the integration.

 Tips and tricks

 - Do not confuse users in the SAP account and in Hybris

 Set prompt updates for products and accounts to reduce the load on the server.
 The best option would be to update products once an hour and accounts once a day — a golden mean for update frequency.

 The fact is that SAP Accounts (accounts IDocs) in SAP ERP are B2B units in Hybris platform, while SAP Contact Person (address IDocs) are B2B users in Hybris.
 Otherwise, there may be a misunderstanding that will lead to errors.

 Its meaning in the context of this case was revealed in reducing the load on the server.
 The customer’s website is having difficulty with corporate discounts since you had to call the webserver in real-time from Hybris.
-Developers forced to exclude products, accounts, and other content synchronously from the Data Hub while the prices were extracted only in real-time.
+Developers were forced to exclude products, accounts, and other content synchronously from SAP Commerce Data Hub while the prices were extracted only in real-time.

-Nowadays, we can see the tendency indicating the gradual replacement of Data Hub with hot folders.
+Nowadays, we can see the tendency indicating the gradual replacement of Hybris Data Hub with hot folders and Integration API module.
 However, it is still popular among enterprises, which signifies its successful operation.
 If you want to share your vision on the topic or have difficulties with Data Hub integration with Hybris or its installation, contact us — we will be ready to offer you a helping hand on the issue.

 You may also want to read